 Accept in-app payments

-Build a customized payments integration in your iOS, Android, or React Native app using the Embedded Payment Element.
+Build a customized payments integration in your iOS, Android, or React Native app using the Payment Element.

-The Embedded Payment Element is a customizable component that renders a list of payment methods that you can add into any screen in your app.
+The Payment Element is a customizable component that renders a list of payment methods that you can add into any screen in your app.
 When customers interact with payment methods in the list, the component opens individual bottom sheets to collect payment details.

-The Embedded Payment Element allows you to accept multiple payment methods using a single integration.
-In this integration, you build a custom payment flow where you render the Embedded Payment Element, create the PaymentIntent, and confirm the payment in your app.
+The Payment Element allows you to accept multiple payment methods using a single integration.
+In this integration, you build a custom payment flow where you render the Payment Element, create the PaymentIntent, and confirm the payment in your app.

 Set up StripeServer-sideClient-side